 KNIR Colloquia are small, exclusive expert meetings, hosted and funded by the Royal Netherlands Institute in Rome.
 Their purpose is to offer early or mid-career academics from all fields the opportunity to improve their research profile by organising an international workshop in Rome on a topic central to their current research agenda.
 The Colloquium can host up to 10 senior and 15 junior scholars (including the convenor/applicant), in a 3 day programme.
 Each year the KNIR can host a number of such Colloquia, depending on the available timeslots as specified below.

-The KNIR Colloquia programme targets early and mid career academics with a position as assistant professor (tenured or not) at one of the Dutch universities that support the KNIR: the University of Amsterdam, Groningen University, Leiden University, Radboud University, Utrecht University and the Free University Amsterdam.
-It wants to offer opportunities particularly to those academics who do not profit from other research funding (NWO, ERC or others), and have a teaching load that currently prevents them from in-depth investments in their research profile.
+The KNIR Colloquia programme targets early and mid-career academics with a position as assistant professor (UD, tenured or not, indicatively with 3 to 15 years of academic employment) at one of the Dutch universities that support the KNIR: the University of Amsterdam, Groningen University, Leiden University, Radboud University, Utrecht University and the Free University Amsterdam.
+It aims to offer opportunities particularly to those academics who do not profit from other research funding (NWO, ERC etc.), and have a teaching load that currently prevents them from in-depth investments in their research profile.